 Our menu offers simple wholesome food, made using high quality ingredients.
 We offer a balance of healthy and plant-led options and seasonal dishes alongside local meat, sweet treats, craft ales and of course great coffee!

 We are committed to providing a space for the community to gather through our daily opening and our event offering.
 Our upstairs space is also available to use of community groups outside of peak service times.

 We provide discounted food and drink for people who live and work in the area (please ask about our Meadow Card).
-Our events calendar has a focus wellbeing and the outdoors and includes films, yoga brunches and feasts aimed at bringing the community together.
+Our events focus on wellbeing and the outdoors and include films, cycling and music events aimed at bringing the community together.